nikitakosatka/abstract-positions-accounting-test/README.md

 This program is created to account abstract positions.\
 There are modern console interface with Russian text and many other features.\
 You can add new position and delete it in 2 ways.\
+Data saves and if you decide to run program again, all your changes will remain.
 Also you can search different positions and print all of them.
 ## Installation
 ### *nix